-Organisations in pppigboot2016 do recognize that habits (culture) and habitat (structure or design) are both critical components of change, innovation, and growth.
+Organisations do recognize that habits (culture) and habitat (structure or design) are both critical components of change, innovation, and growth.
 Want to promote collaboration and drive innovation?
 Change the culture.
 Want to recruit top young talent?
 Change the culture.
 Want to rebrand?
 Change the culture.
 On the flipside, there’s also a growing preoccupation with design.
 But there’s a problem.
 Too few organisations realize that habitat and habits go hand in hand.
 That’s right.
 Habitat influences habits and vice versa.

 Old Habits Kill New Habitat

 Today, everyone is talking about flat organisations, networked organisations and virtual collaboration.
 Such talk reflects a broader shift to “organisational design” and “design management.”
 Indeed, Deloitte’s 2016 Global Human Capital Trends report found that organisational design is the year’s top priority, with 92% of surveyed executives citing it as their number one concern.
 With today’s growing emphasis on organizational design, organizations are changing—or at least attempting to change.

 Across industries, companies are lifting and shifting reporting lines, eliminating leadership levels, building new open space offices, and implementing new processes of managing performance.
 And why not?
 When organisations redesign along these lines, there is hope that the redesign will kick-start other major changes that impact everyone from frontline staff to senior leaders.
 The radical restructuring to which we are now bearing witness holds the potential to empower managers to make decisions, encourage people to mentor and teach across teams, promote cross-training at all levels and even change how senior leaders work.
 The problem is that this potential for change is rarely realized.